Author name: Brianna Eisman

 35 Best BUJO Spreads for a Colorful Summer 2024

 Hey there art lovers and bullet journaling enthusiasts!
 As we dive headfirst into the sizzling days of Summer 2024, it’s time to break out our trusty bullet journals (BUJOs) and infuse them with some sunny vibes.
-No worries if you can’t have a bujo yet, they’re currently on sale on Amazon!
+No worries if you don’t have a bujo yet, the blank journals are currently on sale on Amazon!
 Whether you’re a seasoned bullet journaling aficionado or just dipping your toes into the world of creative planning, I’ve got you covered with some fresh and fun bujo spreads to make your summer journaling experience totally unforgettable.

 Let these ideas be a good starting point for your own artistic exploration, as you adapt and personalize each spread to suit your own preferences, color schemes, and styles.